TL;DR:

 This is where ad networks, supply-side platforms (SSPs), and demand-side platforms (DSPs) come into the picture.

 To connect to the ad exchange, publishers use an SSP to list their ad placements, set floor prices, and automatically engage in the RTB auction.
-Advertisers, on the other hand, have a DSP for their media buying activities — setting up campaigns and bids.
+Advertisers, on the other hand, have a DSP for their media buying activities, setting up campaigns and bids.

 The digital ad exchange has a vast network of publishers and advertisers, streamlining the whole thing.

 Here’s how it works from the advertiser’s perspective, in simple terms: John, an advertiser, approaches the ad exchange through the DSP.
 John requests 100,000 monthly impressions from a specific audience using contextual targeting.
-The ad exchange receives his ad request and shares it with its large pool of SSPs and publishers with available ad space until it achieves John's requirements.
+The ad exchange receives John's ad request and shares it with its large pool of SSPs and publishers with available ad space until it achieves John's requirements.

 For advertisers, the upside of using RTB and ad exchanges together is that they get access to a large variety of publishers and can easily target a specific audience.
-The users are grouped according to their internet browsing behavior, demographics, device, location, and interests among other factors.
+The users are grouped according to their internet browsing behavior, demographics, device, location, and interests, among other factors.

 How Does an Ad Exchange Work?